Congo, Democratic Republic of the

 Business environment

 The business environment in the DRC is generally very weak.
-Inadequate infrastructure, power outages and armed conflicts in parts of the country remain as key challenges.
-Institutional capacity is extremely low, with extensive and unpredictable bureaucracy and underpaid civil servants, contributing to corruption within the state apparatus.
+Underdeveloped infrastructure, frequent power outages, and armed conflicts in parts of the country pose major challenges.
+Institutional capacity is very low, with extensive and unpredictable bureaucracy and underpaid officials, which contributes to corruption within the state apparatus.

-Relatively low labour costs, high enrichment yields, and the possibility of new finds are the upside for companies in the industry.
+Relatively low labour costs, high mineral grades, and new deposits offer potential advantages for companies choosing to establish themselves in the country’s mining industry.

 EKN’s policy